jackgray/phototools/README.md

 calculates the size of a single pixel given the photo resolution in either lp/mm or ppi

 res_conv.py
-returns the Enlargement latitude of an image based, or how much an image can be enlarged before a noticable loss in quality
+returns the Enlargement latitude of an image, or how much an image can be enlarged before a noticable loss in quality